germanf/Documentation/docs/_build/html/_sources/msc-tools/pages/tools.txt

 Purpose:
 ^^^^^^^^
-Close an existing Crowdsale early.
+`Close an existing Crowdsale early <https://github.com/mastercoin-MSC/spec#close-a-crowdsale-manually>`_.

 Creates the raw transacation that when broadcasts will close the current crowdsale Crowdsale immediately.
 Located in mastercoin-tools/scripts